WomenPlusPlus/deploy-impact-21-inzone-a/app/README.md

 ```
 git clone https://github.com/WomenPlusPlus/deploy-impact-21-inzone-a.git
 ```
--Navigate to the directory *deploy-impact-21-inzone-a/app* using the terminal and when you are in the directory run:
+- Navigate to the directory *deploy-impact-21-inzone-a/app* using the terminal and when you are in the directory run:
 ```
 npm install
 ```